vzhou842/victorzhou.com/content/posts/2019-03-25-first-50-days-of-blogging.md

 - I felt like I had some interesting/useful things to say.
 - I'd <a href="/about/" target="_blank">sold both of my main side projects</a> and wanted a new challenge.
 - I didn't like [the old victorzhou.com](https://github.com/vzhou842/victorzhou.com-old) and had been itching to rewrite it for a while.
+- I wanted to learn more about and get firsthand experience with [SEO](https://en.wikipedia.org/wiki/Search_engine_optimization).

+## The Numbers

 On February 4, I published <a href="/blog/better-profanity-detection-with-scikit-learn/" target="_blank">my first blog post</a> and started my journey.
 Since then, I've

 - Published 6 blog posts.
-- Gotten 70k pageviews.
+- Gotten 70k+ pageviews.
 - Received 600+ subscribers to [my newsletter](http://eepurl.com/gf8JCX).

-## Some More Stats
+Today is March 25, which is my blog's 50th day! 🎉

 Here's a graph of my blog's pageviews since its beginning:

 ![](/media/first-50-days-post/pageviews.png)

 The two spikes are both because of Hacker New posts: first from [this one on my Javascript bug post](https://news.ycombinator.com/item?id=19135552) and then [this one on my Neural Networks post](https://news.ycombinator.com/item?id=19320217).
-I considered titling this blog post _How I got 70,000 Page Views in My First 50 Days Blogging_ because clickbait apparently works, but there wouldn't be much for me to say - I got lucky on Hacker News.

 Here are my 6 blog posts, ranked by number of pageviews: